 Monitoring medium-term planning (primary)What is good practice when monitoring medium-term planning?
 We relay advice from a consultant headteacher and a union, and look at an example of a school's monitoring arrangements.

-Maternity leave and pay: teachersGet to grips with the rules on maternity pay and leave with our downloadable summary.
-Adapt our 2 template letters, one for employees giving notice of maternity leave to their employer and the other for employers confirming maternity pay and leave details to an employee.
+Maternity leave and pay: teachersDownload our summary of the rules about maternity pay and leave, and adapt our 2 template letters, one for employees giving notice of maternity leave to their employer and the other for employers confirming maternity pay and leave details to an employee.

 Maternity pay and leave entitlements: support staffWhat maternity leave and pay are support staff entitled to?
 All support staff are eligible for 26 weeks of ordinary maternity leave and 26 weeks of additional maternity leave.
 We link to information on maternity leave and to guidance on statutory and occupational maternity pay.